jina-ai/examples/wikipedia-sentences/README.md

-### Using JinaBox; our frontend search interface
+### Using Jina Box; our frontend search interface

-**JinaBox** is a light-weight, highly customizable JavaScript based front-end search interface.
+**Jina Box** is a light-weight, highly customizable JavaScript based front-end search interface.
 To use it for this example, begin by opening the REST API interface.

 ```sh
 python app.py -t query_restful